Abu-Taher-web/Internship/README.md

 Comments:
 To forecast the energy requirement, you need energy to run the AI model.
 When using AI, does it reduce the overall energy consumption?
 What is the difference between a nanoservice and a microservice?
 Is it only terminology?
-The resource slicing idea is not clear.
+The resource-slicing idea is not clear.
 It does not mention the exact form of resource it manages (bandwidth, energy, time).
 The figure shows nanoservices being deployed in sensor-type devices.
 Can we do that?
 How do we install these apps on those devices?

 Summary: It just introduces the concept of resource slicing.
 The paper is very vague about types of resources it slices.
 No data to prove that resource slicing is a desirable feature.

-### Title: Securing constrained IoT systems: A lightweight machine learning approach for anomaly detection and prevention.
+### 4. Securing constrained IoT systems: A lightweight machine learning approach for anomaly detection and prevention.
 Summary: This is an anomaly detection paper.
 Used another person's dataset for memory usage and consumption.
 Trained a few models on the Edge Impulse website and then deployed them to Arduino and Raspberry Pi.
 Model deployed on IoT, edge, and cloud environment.
 Model used: naive bayes, decision tree, random forest, kNN